julelang/manual/src/concurrency/channels.md

 In buffered channels, if there are pending items in the queue, you will continue receiving data from the queue.
 However, once all the data in the queue has been received, it will return the default value, just like unbuffered channels.

 Calling `close` on a channel that is already closed does not result in a panic.
 However, attempting to close a `nil` channel will result in a panic.

+As explained in the [Concurrency Model](/concurrency/concurrency-model) section, when all sender threads that send data to a channel finish their work, they must close the channel.
+This ensures that the receiver threads operate correctly.
+Closing the channel sends a signal to the receivers and wakes up those that are sleeping.
+Otherwise, they may remain asleep forever.

 ### Receiving Data with Status